-On 18 June 2014 the Minister for Canterbury Earthquake Recovery (Minister for CER) directed LPC and Canterbury Regional Council to develop a Lyttelton Port Recovery Plan.
-To read the Minister's Direction, visit the New Zealand Gazette website: www.gazette.govt.nz.
+On 18 June 2014 the Minister for Canterbury Earthquake Recovery (Minister for CER) directed LPC and Environment Canterbury to develop a Lyttelton Port Recovery Plan.
+To read the Minister's Direction, visit the New Zealand Gazette website www.ecan.govt.nz/port.